 Use solid backgrounds so that figures and texts aren’t overwhelmed.
 Use a single background color to create a unified look.
 Choosing a background color for a template should be largely influenced by the theme of the research.

 Color is usually what grabs a reader’s attention in terms of the concept.
 Color also enhances the text’s visibility.
-Make it more readable by using a light and clean colour scheme.
+Make it more readable by using a light and clean color scheme.

-Choose light, neutral colours for your background.
+Choose light, neutral colors for your background.
 As a result, your text will appear more prominent, as it should usually be black.
-If you choose to use bold colours, it will be apparent that this is a significant part of the poster.
+If you choose to use bold colors, it will be apparent that this is a significant part of the poster.

 Backgrounds must be plain and untextured.
 There is not much to gain from this, and it can detract from your poster.
 Keeping these factors in mind is crucial.